 But I submit to you that, though the word "govern" only appears three times in the King James Version and the word "government" only appears four times in the entire Bible, this is by far and away the most important of all subjects in this most important of all books.
 This subject is implied in virtually every bit of information given in this Book; and it is given that we might have the right understanding of, and reaction to, government—whether it is secular, or whether it is spiritual.

-Now, let's take another step in this unfolding of the purposes of government, in Genesis 6, the first seven verses.
+Now, let's take another step in this unfolding of the purposes of government, in Genesis 6:

 Genesis 6:1 Now it came to pass, when men began to multiply on the face of the earth...

 Remember I said that as an organization gets larger and becomes more complex, government becomes more and more difficult; and it is more and more important that there be consent of the governed toward the constituted authority.
 And that's exactly what we begin to see here in chapter six.
 As the population increased on earth, the problems became greater and greater because that population was not submitting to the constituted authority—which was God!

 Genesis 6:2-3 ...that the sons of God saw the daughters of men, that they were beautiful; and they took wives for themselves of all whom they chose.
 And the Lord said, "My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years.

 Genesis 6:5-7 Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 And the Lord was sorry that He had made man on the earth, and He was grieved in His heart.
 So the Lord said, "I will destroy man whom I have created from the face of the earth, both man and beast, creeping thing and birds of the air, for I am sorry that I have made them.